springmeyer/win-osm-workshop/Tutorial.md

 1. You should now have a menu item called "OSM Tools" in your top-level QGIS menu bar.

-TODO, below…..
+# Importing OSM data

+This workshop provides two sample osm files locally, compressed in bz2 format.

+See the `data/` directory for files with the `.osm.bz2` extention.

-## Step 7: Load an OSM file into PostGIS
+## Step 1: Load an OSM file into PostGIS
 1. Open QGIS
 1. OSM Tools > Import into PostGIS (osm2pgsql)
-1. This will create another panel on the right-hand side of your GQIS window.
+1. This will create another panel on the right-hand side of your QIS window.
 1. Click "Input" to choose an .osm file (of your choosing)
-1. `data\san-juans.osm.bz2`  _**??? where should these osm files be located?
-Should I have downloaded anything yet?**_
 1. IGNORE the "Style" option for now.
 1. In the "Database" section, make sure "osm" is selected in the drop-down menu.
 1. Keep all other defaults